learnqc/code_js/README.md

 humejs is a JavaScript-based application for encoding and visualizing quantum circuits.
 The project includes various modules for function encoding, frequency encoding, and quantum circuit visualization, using a variety of libraries and tools for computation and rendering.

 ## Features
-- **Quantum State Visualizer:** Interactive visualization of quantum states and transformations, with step-by-step pair processing
+- **Quantum Transformation Simulator:** Interactive visualization of quantum states and transformations, with step-by-step pair processing
 - **Function Encoding:** Encodes mathematical functions for quantum processing.
 - **Frequency Encoding:** Encodes frequencies to simulate quantum systems.
 - **Quantum Circuit Visualization:** Visualizes quantum circuits and their state transitions.